pipwerks/PDFObject/readme.md

 ## Changelog

+### 2.2.11, May 2023
+Typo in version number within PDFObject code.
+Yup, I'm a bit rusty.

 ### 2.2.10, May 2023
 Version bump for cleaning up docs and aligning on NPM.
 I'm a bit rusty.